 It seems odd, but there are some financial advisors and other financial professionals who are reluctant to ask for referrals.

-Whether they consider asking for a referral to be tacky, “sales-y,” or unprofessional; they are shy about making the request; they don’t want clones of their existing clients; or they are unsure about how to ask, not asking for referrals and recommendations leaves financial advisors, financial planners, and other financial professionals at a disadvantage.
+Whether they consider asking for a referral to be tacky, “sales-y,” or unprofessional; or they are shy about making the request; or they don’t want clones of their existing clients; or they are unsure about how to ask, not asking for referrals and recommendations leaves financial advisors, financial planners, and other financial professionals at a disadvantage.

 Why you should ask for referrals and recommendations

 First, requests for referrals and recommendations produce new leads that, depending on your ability to secure a contract, produce new clients.